TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionfailedvsswriterinbadstate.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedVssWriterInBadState - We have identified that your snapshot operation failed due to the VSS (Volume Shadow copy Service) writers that is in bad state
+# Error ExtensionFailedVssWriterInBadState

 <!--issueDescription-->
-## **Snapshot operation failed due to VSS Writers in bad state**
+We have identified that your snapshot operation failed due to the VSS (Volume Shadow copy Service) writer in a bad state.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Documents**

-To resolve ExtensionFailedVssWriterInBadState issue, refer this [article](https://aka.ms/AB-ExtensionFailedVssWriterInBadState).
+To resolve an ExtensionFailedVssWriterInBadState issue, please refer to the [documentation](https://aka.ms/AB-ExtensionFailedVssWriterInBadState).